 - 1 teaspoon kosher salt

-- 1-2 tablespoons milk, as needed for desired consistency
+- 1-2 tablespoons whole milk, as needed for desired consistency

 - ½ teaspoon vanilla extract

-- Preheat the oven to 350°F. Grease and flour a 10-inch bundt pan or spray it with nonstick cooking spray.
+- Preheat the oven to 350°F. Spray a 10-inch bundt pan with nonstick cooking spray.
+Set aside.

 - Cream together sugar and butter in a large mixing bowl.
 Beat on low until light and fluffy.
 (You could use a stand mixer or a handheld mixer.)

 - Slowly add the eggs, one at a time, and continue mixing until well incorporated.